IO International Office

 You can reach the application portal via this link.

-If you miss the deadline, your application will be processed last, regardless of your grades and motivation letter.
+If you miss the deadline, your application will be processed last, regardless of your grades and motivation video.

-The International Office evaluates the applications, based on the average grade and the motivation letter.
+The International Office evaluates the applications, based on the average grade and the motivation video.

 For this a maximum of 50 points can be achieved with max.
-40 points for your average grade and 10 points for the motivation letter.
+40 points for your average grade and 10 points for the motivation video.

-You can find the overview for the GPA scoring in the Info session presentation below.
+You can find the overview for the GPA scoring in the Info session presentation below, as well as the criteria for the video.
 Given that students reach the same number of points, the student with the higher average grade is rated better.

-The International Office strongly advices to write about all three choices, otherwise you will lose points.
+The International Office strongly advices to talk about all three choices, otherwise you will lose points.
 The use of AI is prohibited and will result in 0 points.
-The letter will be read and assessed by three people.

 Students will be informed about the results of the selection process in early march via e-mail.